 - Bay Leaf

-These oils and herbs are best used for eliminating ticks:
+These oils and herbs are best used for getting rid of ticks:

 - Lemongrass

-A strong DIY insect repellent, therefore, has a combination of lavender and lemon eucalyptus since these oils can ward off a greater variety of insects.
+You can choose a combination of natural oils or herbs that appeal to your senses while targeting the right bugs.
+A strong DIY insect repellent typically has a combination of lavender and lemon eucalyptus since these oils can ward off a greater variety of insects at once.

 How to make your own Insect Repellent